 Product Photo Search

 Google Lens uses artificial intelligence that allows users to point their phone’s camera toward an item, like a plant or a purse, and ask Google Assistant what they are looking at.
-Not only will get information about what type of plant or brand of purse they’re seeing, it will direct them to an ecommerce site or nearby retailer where they can make a purchase.
+Not only will they receive information about what type of plant or brand of purse they’re seeing, it will direct them to an ecommerce site or nearby retailer where they can make a purchase.
 Originally created for the Google Pixel, this app is now widely available across numerous smartphones.

 You can take advantage of Google Lens technology by adding high-quality product images to your ecommerce website combined with optimized product descriptions that include brand names and keywords to ensure that you are the recommended retailer.